On the Subject of Rule of Three

 Three spheres (red, yellow, and blue) move around a 3D space.
 Each sphere moves to three positions in order, then repeats.
 After the third movement, there is a long pause before the sequence starts again.

-• Left or right (X axis)
+• Left, center or right (X axis)

-• Front or back (Z axis)
+• Front, center or back (Z axis)

 The orientation of the X, Y, and Z axes match that of The Hypercube.